How to complain

-If you are in any doubt about your LGPS benefit entitlements, or have a problem or question about your LGPS membership or benefits, please contact your pension fund.
-They should seek to clarify or put right any misunderstandings or inaccuracies as quickly and efficiently as possible.
+If you are in any doubt about what you are entitled to in the LGPS, or you have a problem or question, Contact your pension fund.
+They will seek to clarify any misunderstandings or put right any errors quickly and efficiently.

-If your query is about your contribution rate, please contact your employer's personnel/HR or payroll section so they can explain how they have decided which contribution band you are in.
+If you have a query about your contribution rate, contact your employer’s HR or Payroll section.
+They can explain how they have decided which contribution band you are in.

-If you are still dissatisfied with any decision made in relation to the scheme you have the right to have your complaint reviewed under the scheme's Internal Disputes Resolution Procedure.
-There are also a number of other regulatory bodies that may be able to assist you.
+If you are not satisfied with any decision made about the LGPS, or a failure to make a decision, you can complain.
+Your complaint will be reviewed under the Scheme’s Internal disputes resolutions procedure.
+There are also other regulatory bodies that may be able to help you.

-Stage 1 - in the first instance you should write to the adjudicator appointed by the body who made the decision about which you wish to appeal.
-You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).
-This is a formal review of the initial decision or act or omission and is an opportunity for the matter to be reconsidered.
+Stage 1: Write to the adjudicator of the body who made the decision that you want to complain about.
+You must do this within six months of the date you were notified of the decision, or the date of the act or omission that you are complaining about.
+The adjudicator may allow a longer period.
+Stage one is a formal review of the initial decision, act or omission.
 The adjudicator will consider your complaint and notify you of his or her decision.

-Stage 2 - if you are dissatisfied with the adjudicator's decision, (or their failure to make a decision) you may apply to your pension fund administering authority to have it reconsidered.
+Stage 2: If you are dissatisfied with the adjudicator’s decision or their failure to make a decision, you can apply to your pension fund to have it reconsidered.

 Other sources of help

 MoneyHelper is the easy way to get free, independent help for your pension and money choices.
 MoneyHelper can help members and beneficiaries with any questions or guidance about their pension benefits.
 You can find out more on the MoneyHelper Pensions & Retirement - This link opens in a new browser window website.